charlieroth/charlieroth/README.md

 ##  🌱 Charlie Roth

-Currently working at [CarbonCloud](https://carboncloud.com/) building software to explore your products carbon footprint

-In my free time I'm exploring:

-- Home automation and embedded software using Rust
-- [Urbit](https://urbit.org), you can find me at `~waltyr-dacmus`
+I'm a software engineer working on supply chain emission reduction at [CarbonCloud](https://carboncloud.com)

+In my free time, I am exploring the ideas of decentralized identity/protocols and local-first software